joemasilotti/masilotti.com/_posts/2023-04-18-debug-turbo-native-apps-with-safari.md

 let session = Session(webView: webView)
 ```

-Then launch your Turbo Native app in the simulator.
+Then launch your Hotwire Native app in the simulator.

 > Need an example to play with?
-Try the [demo app from the turbo-ios package](https://github.com/hotwired/turbo-ios/tree/main/Demo).
+Try the [demo app from the Hotwire Native iOS package](https://github.com/hotwired/hotwire-native-ios/tree/main/Demo).

 Enable Developer Mode in Safari by opening Preferences (`⌘,`) and navigating to the Advanced tab.
 Check the box for "Show Develop menu in the menu bar".